dogecoin/dogecoin/doc/zmq.md

 newer.
 Typically, it is packaged by distributions as something like *libzmq3-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.

-In order to run the example Python client scripts in contrib/ one must also install *python3-zmq*, though this is not necessary for daemon operation.
+In order to run the example, Python client scripts in contrib/ one must also install *python3-zmq*, though this is not necessary for daemon operation.

 ## Enabling

-By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
+By default, the ZeroMQ feature is automatically compiled if the necessary prerequisites are found.
 To disable, use --disable-zmq during the *configure* step of building dogecoind: